usuaero/AirfoilDatabase/docs/source/installation.md

 `pip install .`

 Please note that any time you update the source code, the above command will need to be run.

-## Testing the Installation

-Once the installation is complete, run

-`py.test test/`

-to verify AirfoilDatabase is working properly on your machine.